-You won’t be able to tell right away if the weather has caused winter damage to trees and shrubs, since all cedars lose some needles in fall.
+You won’t be able to tell immediately if the weather has caused winter damage to trees and shrubs since all cedars lose some needles in fall.
 Don’t take any action to start repairing winter damage on cedar trees until you can inspect the new spring growth.

 You can do this by scratching the stems of the cedars to see if the tissue beneath is green.
 Prune back any branches where the tissue is brown.
 Cut back each branch to healthy stems with green tissue.

-Once you have removed winter damage in trees and shrubs, prune the cedars to shape them.
+Once you have removed the winter damage to your trees and shrubs, prune the cedars to shape them.
 Cedars usually grow in an uneven pyramid shape and, as you cut, you should follow that shape.
 Leave the low branches long, then shorten the branch length as you move toward the top of the tree.